Azure/azure-sdk-for-python/doc/deprecation_process_new.md

 # Step 5: Create a new PR to remove package from ci.yml

-Remove the package artifact from `azure-mypackage/ci.yml`.
-This would look like removing the `name` and corresponding `safeName` lines from under `Artifacts` here:
+- Remove the package artifact from `azure-mypackage/ci.yml`.
+More specifically, remove the `name` and corresponding `safeName` lines from under `Artifacts` here:

 ```
 extends: